zowe/docs-site/docs/user-guide/configure-zowe-server.md

    For an SMP/E installation, this will be the value of `$datasetPrefixIn` in the member `AZWE001.F1(ZWE3ALOC)`.

 - **Second Parameter**=Target PROCLIB PDS

+   Target PROCLIB PDS where ZWESVSTC will be placed.
+If parameter is omitted, the script scans the JES PROCLIB concatenation path and uses the first dataset where the user has write access

+   **Example**

+   Executing the command `zowe-install-proc.sh MYUSERID.ZWE USER.PROCLIB` copies the PDS member `MYUSERID.ZWE.SZWESAMP(ZWESVSTC)` to `USER.PROCLIB(ZSWESAMP)`

-## Configuring ZWESVSTC to run under the correct user ID
+## Step 2: Configure ZWESVSTC to run under the correct user ID

 The `ZWESVSTC` must be configured as a started task (STC) under the ZWESVUSR user ID with the administrator user ID of ZWEADMIN.
-The commands to create the user ID and group is supplied in the PDS member `ZWESECUR`, see [Configuring a z/OS system for Zowe](configure-zos-system.md).
+The commands to create the user ID and group is supplied in the PDS member `ZWESECUR`, see [Configuring the z/OS system for Zowe](configure-zos-system.md).
 To associate the `ZWESVSTC` started task with the user ID and group see [Configuring a z/OS system for Zowe](configure-zos-system.md).
 This step will be done once per z/OS environment by a system programmer who has sufficient security priviledges.

-## Step 2: Launch the ZWESVSTC started task
+## Step 3: Launch the ZWESVSTC started task

 You can launch the Zowe started task in two ways.